This post may contain affiliate links.

 To learn more about garlic, the benefits it offers to dogs, and the serving amount, check out this article on PetGuide.com.
 Please note that the amount of garlic I add to the bone broth is for 4 dogs with a combined weight of 200+ pounds.

 - Add bones, raw apple cider vinegar, garlic and water to your slow cooker or pressure cooker.

 - Add greens if you choose; I rarely do.

 - If using a slow cooker, set for 20-24 hours; if using a pressure cooker, set for 4-5 hours.
-I cook my bone broth on our porch because the smell can be overwhelming.
+I cook my bone broth (or in the garage) on our porch because the smell can be overwhelming.

 - 10 minutes before the bone broth is finished, add turmeric paste or turmeric powder.